christopher-besch/homepage/articles/30_arma_respawn/arma_respawn.md

 That's were you'll find a `mission.sqm` file, also.

 We need to create (or modify) the `description.ext` file inside it.
-It is explained on the (Bohemia Interactive wiki)[https://community.bistudio.com/wiki/Description.ext#Respawn/Revive].
+It is explained on the [Bohemia Interactive wiki](https://community.bistudio.com/wiki/Description.ext#Respawn/Revive).
 What I want is to respawn at the base so I write:
 ```
 respawn = "BASE";
 respawnDelay = 20;
 ```
 You can choose from `NONE`, `BIRD`, `INSTANT`, `BASE`, `GROUP` and `SIDE` (see the above wiki for an explanation).
-Okay, but we want to play our mission and for that it needs to be a `.pbo`.
+Okay, but we want to *play* our mission and for that we need a `.pbo` file.
 To convert our directory into a `.pbo`, we use BinPBO, which is a part of the official [BI Tools](https://community.bistudio.com/wiki/BI_Tools).
 During installation it will ask you *a lot of times* to continue the install.
 Just install everything;